JuliaDataScience/JuliaDataScience/contents/stats.md

 This is where we use the **mode**, defined as **the most frequent value in our data**.

 For the mode, we *do not* have a `mode` function inside Julia's standard library `Statistics` module.
-Instead, we need to use the `StatsBase.jl` for less common statistical functions:
+Instead, we need to use the `StatsBase.jl` package for less common statistical functions:

 ```julia
 using StatsBase: mode